keithhetrick/music-advisor/docs/macos_app_arch.md

 - Keep UI responsive: never block the main actor; throttle frequent updates.
 - Surface errors via a small `AlertState`/toast (use MAStyle banners).
+- Console messages are trimmed to the most recent 200 entries to reduce churn.
 - Keep MAStyle the only source of styling; swap `MAStyle.theme` to reskin globally.
+- Host polling backs off when idle to reduce wakeups (faster while processing).
+- Logs: stdout/stderr buffered and capped (~10k chars) to avoid UI churn; preview search bounded to avoid deep walks.